Why having a Damp Inspection is important for your Property?

 Rising damp is a form of dampness that is present in walls as a result of the water underground rising through the fabric of the wall.
 Rising damp is most likely to occur in older buildings due to the damp proof course becoming damaged over time or the ground level around the house having been risen from the addition of a new path or driveway.

 Penetrating damp is where the moisture is built up horizontally through walls of the building.
 Penetrating damp occurs due to external defects such as damaged rainwater goods.
 When it rains, rainwater is usually evaporated out of the brickwork but when there are heavy periods of rainfall the property can suffer from an external defect where the water fails to evaporate.
-It can lead to more serious issues such as wood rot, increased heat loss, frost damage to masonry and water damage to both the outside and inside property.
+It can lead to more serious issues such as wood rot, increased heat loss, frost damage to masonry and water damage to both the outside and inside of the property.
+Click the following link for more information on how to treat penetrating damp.

 Condensation occurs when warm moist air comes into contact with a surface that is cooler, the warm air is unable to retain the same amount of moisture and water is released onto the cold surface such as on internal walls or windows.
 The main cause of condensation is day to day activities such as cooking, washing and dry clothes inside and with poor ventilation the warm air is trapped inside of the building.